markfinger/django-node/README.md

 ### DJANGO_NODE['PATH_TO_NPM']

-An path that will resolve to NPM.
+A path that will resolve to NPM.

 Default
 ```python